cabforum/servercert/docs/Bylaws.md

 Categories of Forum Membership are defined as follows:

+* Full Member, which contains the following sub-categories:
    * Certificate Issuer: The member organization operates a certification authority that meets the requirements for membership as a Certificate Issuer in one or more CWGs.
    * Root Certificate Issuer: The member organization operates a certification authority that meets the requirements for membership as a Root Certificate Issuer in one or more CWGs.
    * Certificate Consumer: The member organization meets the requirements for membership as a Certificate Consumer in one or more CWGs.
 * Associate Member: As defined in Section 3.1
 * Interested Party: As defined in Section 3.2

-Members that qualify under more than one category of Forum Membership MAY choose their membership category.
+Full Members that qualify under more than one category of Forum Membership SHALL choose their membership category.

 ## 2.2 Ending Forum Membership